Understanding the Victorian Kitchen

 Far more importantly, however, its basic organizing principle was entirely different, which is why it really is not possible to recreate a Victorian kitchen just by installing some Victorian-looking cabinets and a few accessories.
 It takes an entirely new (or rather entirely old) approach to kitchen design.

-Today's kitchens are outwardly oriented.
+Today's kitchens are outwardly oriented standing kitchens.
 The center of the room is open.
 Working surfaces are arranged along the perimeter of the kitchen in the form of countertops.
+Work is done while standing.
 The cook moves from work area to work area on what the military calls "interior lines".
 It is efficient, but it is not Victorian.

 The orientation of Victorian kitchens was just the opposite.